girobusan/mmds/README.md

 * Quick publication of notes from markdown note-taking apps like Obsidian or Joplin.

-## Other projects of the same kind and comparison
+## Cpmparison with other projects of the same kind

 * [CMS.js](https://github.com/chrisdiana/cms.js): CMS, which works entirely in browser
 * [IMP!](https://github.com/girobusan/imp): my other project, single page CMS